 George Eastman Museum

-The second on my list was the George Eastman Museum, which was a short walk from the Rochester Museum and Science Center.
-Once arriving at the George Eastman Museum, we were greeted by a beautiful large mural featuring the Taj Mahal.
+The second stop on my list was the George Eastman Museum.
+Upon arrival, we were greeted by a beautiful large mural featuring the Taj Mahal.
 Next to the mural was the museum entrance and the George Eastman House.
 We entered the museum and decided to start off with brunch at the Open Face, a café located near the entrance of the museum.
 I ordered the Toasted Brie, which was topped off with apricot preserve, tart cherry butter and poppy seed, and my partner ordered the Open Melt, which included chicken, Havarti and crispy fried onions.
 Both were delicious, and we washed it all down with Open Face’s Sangria lemonade.

 The Eastman House

-The gallery was fairly large, so you could spend plenty of time perusing and interpreting Nettles’ work.
-Moving on from the gallery we made our way towards the Eastman House.
+We soon made our way towards the Eastman House.
 Just as it sounds, the Eastman House is the home of the late George Eastman, creator of Kodak.
-Stepping into the dining room, it was immediately clear that Eastman lived lavishly, which is no surprise due to the great success of Kodak when it first emerged.
+Stepping into the dining room, it was immediately clear that Eastman lived lavishly, which is no surprise due to the great success of Kodak in the early days.
 My favorite room in the Eastman House was what seemed to be the living room.
 It was a large windowed space with plenty of plants and light.
 This room was noticeable from all angles, especially because of the giant elephant head placed on the wall.
 It was clear that Eastman enjoyed the appearance of animals as he had fur throws and rugs, as well as small figurines of African animals throughout the house.

 Upstairs were multiple rooms that provided historical background regarding photography, Kodak, Eastman’s process and how it all works.
 We entered a curtained room that was supposed to simulate what it would be like to be inside a camera.
 On the other side of the curtain was a room for children to engage and learn about art, making it a great attraction for people of all ages.